Guilin City Guide

 Getting In and Out

-Guilin is primarily served by Guilin Liangjiang International Airport (KWL), located about 28 kilometers southwest of the city center.
-Travelers can easily reach the heart of the city via frequent airport shuttle buses or taxis, with the journey typically taking around 45 to 60 minutes.
-Major domestic carriers like Air China, China Southern, and China Eastern provide extensive connections to hubs like Beijing, Shanghai, and Guangzhou, while regional flights link Guilin to several Southeast Asian destinations.
+Guilin Liangjiang International Airport (KWL) serves as the primary gateway, located approximately 28 kilometers from the city center.
+Reaching downtown is straightforward via frequent airport shuttle buses or taxis, typically taking about 45 to 60 minutes.
+Major domestic carriers including Air China, China Southern, and Hainan Airlines offer robust connections to Beijing, Shanghai, and Guangzhou, while regional international flights link the city to hubs like Hong Kong.

 🛍️